rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 as a lock.

 The second case is code resources.
-Code resources are things like code compile into the virtual machine representation of bytecode, or native code created for jitted functions.
+Code resources are things like code compiled into the virtual machine representations of bytecode, or native code created for jitted functions.

-Here also the same approach is used, by always allocating them with the current mark.
+Here we use the same approach: always allocate them with the current mark.
 Code resources are also very likely to stay around, since often code gets executed more than once.
 This approach here is also the simplest for fixing issues related to this problem.